-The academy’s careers strategy can be downloaded below:
+The academy’s careers strategy and careers programme can be downloaded below:

 Careers entitlement for Yeoman Park pupils/students

 A stable careers programme – You will follow a programme of careers education and guidance to help you learn about what is possible in the future and to help you make choices.
 You will have opportunities to build employability experiences in lessons across school to help you think about your skills and abilities and the sort of work and courses you can do in the future.
-When you go into P16 you will join the Pathfinders group to access opportunities to experience your P18 options and develop soft skills to aid you in your transition to adulthood.
-For those students who join our Life Skills centre you will prepare to move on from YPA through transition visits to your preferred placement and in activities to prepare you for adulthood.
+When you go into post 16 you will join the pathfinders group to access opportunities to experience your post 18 options and develop soft skills to aid you in your transition to adulthood.
+For those students who join our life skills centre you will prepare to move on from YPA through transition visits to your preferred placement and in activities to prepare you for adulthood.

 Addressing the needs of each pupil – You will receive guidance at different stages and this advice will be tailored to your needs.
 Our careers programme embraces equality and diversity.

 Linking curriculum learning to careers – Curriculum learning is linked to careers wherever possible, building on employability experiences.